libcellml/docs-theory/potassium_channel.rst

 Simulation and results
 ----------------------
-The behaviour of the potassium channel can be simulated using the :ref:`simple solver<solver>` provided to run the code generated in :ref:`HH Tutorial 2<createPotassiumChannelModel>`.
+The behaviour of the potassium channel can be simulated using the :solver:`simple solver <>` provided to run the code generated in :hh_tutorial:`HH Tutorial 2 <2>`.
 A step change in membrane voltage between 0mV and -85mV and back gives the behaviour shown in :numref:`potassium_voltage` to :numref:`potassium_current` below.
 These were created using a timestep of 0.01ms to an ending time of 40ms using the :ref:`simple ODE solver<ode_solutions>`.